apriltuesday/eva-opentargets/README.md

 #### Curation spreadsheet export

+Once the manual curation is completed, the new mappings need to be incorporated into the set of latest mappings to be used for future annotation and trait curation.

-Once the manual curation is completed, download the spreadsheet as a CSV file, making sure that all the data is visible before doing so (i.e., no filters are applied).
+Download the spreadsheet as a CSV file, making sure that all the data is visible before doing so (i.e., no filters are applied).
 Save the data to a file `${CURATION_ROOT}/finished_curation_spreadsheet.csv`.

 ```bash
 cd ${CURATION_ROOT}